KacemiBadr/KacemiBadr.github.io/tabs/about.md

 ## Current interest

-- Embedded Linux
+- ECUs in Electrical Vehicles
-- hardware / software dependencies
+- Hardware / Software dependencies in Automotive

-For further information do not hesitate to contact me via email (by clicking on icons)
+For further information do not hesitate to contact me via email (by clicking on the icons below)